ammar-tanwar/bloglearnbay/posts/cloud-computing-and-machine-learning-how-these-two-become-relevant.md

 ### 3. IoT (Internet of things):-

-The Internet of Things (<a href="https://youtu.be/8DUDgqR-6jI" target="_blank">IoT</a>) is a platform that provides cloud services, such as data storage and processing, over the Internet.
+The Internet of Things (<a href="https://youtu.be/8DUDgqR-6jI" target="_blank" rel="nofollow">IoT</a>) is a platform that provides cloud services, such as data storage and processing, over the Internet.
 Cloud-based machine learning models have recently gained popularity.
 It begins by requesting input data from the client, then performs machine learning algorithms using the Internet's massive processing capacity, and concludes with the outcome output.

 **So there were a few cloud-based machine learning applications that are quite trustworthy and useful in any organizational discipline.**